 Guest Posts & 3rd Party Contributors

 If you handle 3rd party contributors or posting on your site it’s a good idea to set them up with the right permissions.
-If you have never worked with the person before and don’t know them well it may be tempting to just get them to send in the article and then post it yourself and you certianly could do that.
+If you have never worked with the person before and don’t know them well it may be tempting to just get them to send in the article and them post it yourself which you certianly could do.

-However, in the interests of saving you time and effort you may want to have them load and format their own post in WordPress.
-For this I recomend assigning the “Contributor” role to the user and using a new user for each individual contributor.
+However, in the interest of saving you time and effort you may want to have them load and format their own post in WordPress.
+For this I recommend assigning the “Contributor” role to the user and using a new user for each individual contributor.

-The reason I would limit them this much is that they can’t upload their own images thereby bogging down your site with large or un-formated photos.
-In addition to that they won’t be able to edit anyone else’s posts and cannot even hit publish, all they would have access to is uploading the content into a post then submitting it for your approval.
+The reason I would limit them this much is that they can’t upload their own images thereby bogging down your site with large or un-formated photos (which will slow down your site).
+In addition to that they won’t be able to edit anyone else’s posts and cannot even hit publish, all they would have access to is uploading the content into a post then submitting for your (or your Editor’s) approval.
 So you still have full control over what goes out when.

 Conversely, you could add them as an “Author” if you trust that they will respect the publish timelines and only upload images that will work with your site.
-The Author only has access to their own posts so you wouldn’t have to worry about them getting into your own work.
+The Author only has access to their own posts so you wouldn’t have to worry about them getting into your or other Contributor’s work.

 Editing User Role Capabilities

-If you are an advanced user or need even more specific controls for your users (or to create custom user permissions) then you will need to install and activate the Capability Manager Enhanced plugin.
-I’ll post about how to utilize this plugin another day, but it is fairly user-friendly.
+If you are an advanced user or need even more specific controls fo ryour users (or to create custom user prermissions) then you will need to install and activate the Capability Manager Enhanced Plugin.
+Whichi s a fairly user friendly way of editing and adding User Roles to your site.

-How you use the various roles on your site is totaly up to you and your comfort level but some of the requests may be necessary to help you run your site effectively.
+How you use the various roles on your site is totally up to you and your comfort level but some requests may be necessary to help you run your site effectively.